vimaltiwari2612/Chrome-Extension-Charts/README.md

 # Chrome-Extention-Charts

-This extension can be used to Create dynamic charts by giving comma seperated inputs for X and Y Axis.
-Mostly helpul for Data visualization and Analytics.
+***This extension can be used to Create dynamic charts by giving comma separated inputs for X and Y Axis.
+Mostly helpful for Data visualization and Analytics.***

 # How to use!
 1. download the Charts folder.